 There are a few strategies to finding cheap tickets for your trip to Rome from Brescia.
 Buying your tickets well in advance of your travel dates often result in cheaper fares.
 And being flexible with your itinerary is helpful too.
 You may be able to get a better deal if you leave a little earlier or later, perhaps even on another day.
 Trenitalia tickets start with a Base fare, but if you don’t mind limitations on rescheduling, check the Economy and Super Economy fares.
 The company also offers specials such as two tickets for the price of one on Saturday trips and discounts for small groups traveling together.

-Passengers board the train most frequently from Brescia, which is located around 1.4 miles (2.2 km) away from the city center, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city center.
+Passengers board the train most frequently from Brescia, which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the train at Roma Termini, located 1.6 miles (2.6 km) away from the city centre.